 4. Recycling

 Most landfills in various countries have a recycling plant nearby.
 Therefore, used petroleum products should be taken to such places.
 Apart from oil, other recyclable materials such as plastic, bottles, and paper waste can also be taken to recycling plants.
-The state should provide designated recycling pick-up areas in places that they are not yet established.
+The state should provide recycling pick-up areas.

 Together with other environmental organizations, the state can mobilize people to participate in the recycling initiative.
 They can do this by holding awareness campaigns and educating communities on the importance of recycling.